ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Download
 ++++++++
-You download a Python package from `PyAnsys PyPI`_, with:
+You can download a Python package from `PyAnsys PyPI`_, with:

 .. code::